-Culvert repairs would involve mostly joint repair and installation of lining inside existing pipes, but other culvert repairs deemed necessary could be done.
-Culvert replacement would involve either a cut and cover method or trenchless method.
-The existing culvert location and the surrounding site conditions will determine which culvert replacement method would be implemented at each culvert location.
+Culvert repairs will involve mostly joint repair and installation of lining inside existing pipes, but other culvert repairs deemed necessary could be done.
+Culvert replacement will involve either a cut and cover method or trenchless method.
+The existing culvert location and the surrounding site conditions will determine which culvert replacement method will be implemented at each culvert location.
 The cut and cover method involves digging a trench with an excavator to expose the existing culvert for repair or replacement.
 The trench width depends on the pipe diameter, and the depth and slope are determined by the engineer.
 The trenchless method includes the pipe jack method, which is accomplished by placing a sending pit on one side of the culvert, and a receiving pit on the other side.
 Drilling equipment is then used to drill out the existing culvert while pushing a new pipe through horizontally without disturbing the surface above.

 The existing culverts sit within the Caltrans right-of-way.
-However, it is anticipated that some culvert replacement and repair activities would need to occur outside of the Caltrans right-of-way.
-Culvert replacement and repair work would require: the use of construction equipment, temporary construction easements, temporary access routes, temporary staging sites, pavement work, temporary traffic control, vegetation clearing, and vegetation restoration.
-Project construction would do culvert work one location at a time to minimize traffic disruptions.
+However, it is anticipated that some culvert replacement and repair activities will need to occur outside of the Caltrans right-of-way.
+Culvert replacement and repair work will require: the use of construction equipment, temporary construction easements, temporary access routes, temporary staging sites, pavement work, temporary traffic control, vegetation clearing, and vegetation restoration.
+Project construction will do culvert work one location at a time to minimize traffic disruptions.

-Traffic Monitoring Systems
+1.3.2 Traffic Monitoring Systems

-Traffic monitoring system work would occur in Santa Cruz County between post mile 0.0 and post mile 7.94 and in Monterey County between post mile 101.5 and post mile 102.0 on State Route 1.
-To help improve collection of information for traffic monitoring, the project would install several new traffic detection loops.
-The traffic detection loops would be installed at 19 new locations.
-In addition, two existing traffic count stations would be relocated and placed behind existing guardrails.
-A new changeable message sign would also be installed to provide information to the traveling public.
-The new changeable message sign would be installed at post mile 101.53 in Monterey County, near Trafton Road.
-All new traffic monitoring systems would be installed within the existing Caltrans right-of-way, and it is anticipated that all related construction activities would occur within the existing Caltrans right-ofway.
-Project construction would install new traffic monitoring elements one location at a time to minimize traffic disruptions.
-Installation of new traffic monitoring elements would require: the use of construction equipment. temporary staging sites, pavement work, temporary traffic control, trenching, vegetation clearing and vegetation restoration.
+The following text has been changed since the draft environmental document was circulated.]
+Traffic monitoring system work will occur in Santa Cruz County between post mile 0.47 and post mile 7.83 and in Monterey County between post mile 101.5 and post mile 102.0 on State Route 1 (revised from between post mile 0.0 and post mile 7.94 in the draft environmental document).
+To help improve collection of information for traffic monitoring, the project will install several new traffic detection loops.
+The traffic detection loops will be installed at 19 new locations.
+In addition, two existing traffic count stations will be relocated and placed behind existing guardrails.
+A new changeable message sign will also be installed to provide information to the traveling public.
+The new changeable message sign will be installed at post mile 101.53 in Monterey County, near Trafton Road.
+All new traffic monitoring systems will be installed within the existing Caltrans right-of-way, and it is anticipated that all related construction activities will occur within the existing Caltrans right-of-way.
+Project construction will install new traffic monitoring elements one location at a time to minimize traffic disruptions.
+Installation of new traffic monitoring elements will require: the use of construction equipment, temporary staging sites, pavement work, temporary traffic control, trenching, vegetation clearing and vegetation restoration.